Create a basic Bell State circuit:

 Submitting circuits to IonQ backends

-Once a a backend has been specified, it may be used to submit circuits.
+Once a backend has been specified, it may be used to submit circuits.
 For example, running a Bell State:

 from qiskit import QuantumCircuit